AustinGil/vuetensils/docs/Introduction.md

 - Add active class option to VTabs
 - VToggle support a toggle slot with v-bind and v-on
 - VToggle support for accordion
+- VInput default scoped slot with bindings and listeners for label, input, and description.

 <!-- v-focusabe? https://blog.vuestorefront.io/how-storefront-ui-solves-website-accessibility-issues/ -->
 <!-- https://github.com/conventional-changelog/standard-version -->